Attention deficit hyperactivity disorder: Digital interventions

 Several clinical trials have investigated the efficacy of digital therapeutics, particularly Akili Interactive Labs's video game-based digital therapeutic AKL-T01, marketed as EndeavourRx.
-The pediatric STARS-ADHD randomised, double-blind, parallel-group, controlled trial demonstrated that AKL-T01 significantly improved performance on the Test of Variables of Attention, an objective measure of attention and inhibitory control, compared to a control group after four weeks of at-home use.
-A subsequent pediatric open-label study, STARS-Adjunct, published in Nature Portfolio's npj Digital Medicine evaluated AKL-T01 as an adjunctive treatment for children with ADHD who were either on stimulant medication or not on stimulant pharmacotherapy.
+The paediatric STARS-ADHD randomised, double-blind, parallel-group, controlled trial demonstrated that AKL-T01 significantly improved performance on the Test of Variables of Attention, an objective measure of attention and inhibitory control, compared to a control group after four weeks of at-home use.
+A subsequent paediatric open-label study, STARS-Adjunct, published in Nature Portfolio's npj Digital Medicine evaluated AKL-T01 as an adjunctive treatment for children with ADHD who were either on stimulant medication or not on stimulant pharmacotherapy.
 Results showed improvements in ADHD-related impairment (measured by the Impairment Rating Scale) and ADHD symptoms after 4 weeks of treatment, with effects persisting during a 4-week pause and further improving with an additional treatment period.
 Notably, the magnitude of the measured improvement was similar for children both on and off stimulants.
-In 2020, AKL-T01 received marketing authorisation for pediatric ADHD from the FDA, becoming "the first game-based therapeutic granted marketing authorisation by the FDA for any type of condition."
+In 2020, AKL-T01 received marketing authorisation for paediatric ADHD from the FDA, becoming "the first game-based therapeutic granted marketing authorisation by the FDA for any type of condition."

-In addition to pediatric populations, a 2023 study in the Journal of the American Academy of Child & Adolescent Psychiatry investigated the efficacy and safety of AKL-T01 in adults with ADHD.
+In addition to paediatric populations, a 2023 study in the Journal of the American Academy of Child & Adolescent Psychiatry investigated the efficacy and safety of AKL-T01 in adults with ADHD.
 After six weeks of at-home treatment with AKL-T01, participants showed significant improvements in objective measures of attention (TOVA - Attention Comparison Score), reported ADHD symptoms (ADHD-RS-IV inattention subscale and total score), and reported quality of life (AAQoL).
-The magnitude of improvement in attention was nearly seven times greater than that reported in pediatric trials.
+The magnitude of improvement in attention was nearly seven times greater than that reported in paediatric trials.
 The treatment was well-tolerated, with high compliance and no serious adverse events.

 Medication

-The medications for ADHD appear to alleviate symptoms via their effects on the pre-frontal executive, striatal and related regions and networks in the brain; usually by increasing neurotransmission of norepinephrine and dopamine.
+The medications for ADHD appear to alleviate symptoms via their effects on the pre-frontal executive, striatal, and related regions and networks in the brain; usually by increasing neurotransmission of norepinephrine and dopamine.

 According to Effective Health Care Systematic Review, FDA-approved stimulant and non-stimulant medications shows sufficient evidence showing that they greatly improve the core symptoms of ADHD.